justinlnx/StudyGuide/closestKElements.md

-# Find K Closest Elements
+# Find K Closest Elements LC 28

 Given a sorted array, two integers k and x, find the k closest elements to x in the array.
 The result should also be sorted in ascending order.
 If there is a tie, the smaller elements are always preferred.